Referral and Affiliate Marketing: What’s the Difference?

-Not many people know the difference between referral and affiliate marketing.
-It is pretty easy to confuse one with the other.
-Affiliates do refer customers to your business… right?
+Not many people make a precise distinction between referral and affiliate marketing.
+After all, affiliates do refer customers to your business… right?
 Technically, affiliate marketing could be considered a subset of referral marketing.

 In practice, though, referral and affiliate marketing are rather different ways of finding new customers.

 Both drive new customers to your business through a group of people selling your product who don’t work for you directly (the advocates).
 This similarity is the reason that referral and affiliate marketing are often mistaken for one another.

 But there’s something very different between the two that sets them apart.

 The answer lies in the relationship between the advocate and the prospective customer.

 In affiliate marketing, the advocate doesn’t know the prospect personally.
 It’s unlikely that they would go out for a beer after work or know the names of each other’s kids.
 And this changes the motivation for the endorsement being made.
 The advocate helping you make the sale in affiliate marketing is doing it for the financial reward involved.